Microform: Cameras

-Flat film

 The simplest microfilm camera that is still in use is a rail mounted structure at the top of which is a bellows camera for 105 x 148 mm film.
 A frame or copy board holds the original drawing vertical.
 The camera has a horizontal axis which passes through the center of the copy.
 The structure may be moved horizontally on rails.
 In a darkroom a single film may be inserted into a dark slide or the camera may be fitted with a roll film holder which after an exposure advances the film into a box and cuts the frame off the roll for processing as a single film.

-Roll film

 For engineering drawings, a freestanding open steel structure is often provided.
 A camera may be moved vertically on a track.
 Drawings are placed on a large table for filming, with centres under the lens.
 Fixed lights illuminate the copy.
 These cameras are often over 4 metres high.
 These cameras accept roll film stock of 35 or 16 mm.
 For office documents a similar design may be used but bench standing.
 This is a smaller version of the camera described above.
 These are provided either with the choice of 16 or 35 mm film or accepting 16 mm film only.
 Non adjustable versions of the office camera are provided.
 These have a rigid frame or an enveloping box that holds a camera at a fixed position over a copy board.
 If this is to work at more than one reduction ratio there are a choice of lenses.
 Some cameras expose a pattern of light, referred to as blips, to digitally identify each adjacent frame.
 This pattern is copied whenever the film is copied for searching.

-Flow roll film cameras

 A camera is built into a box.
 In some versions this is for bench top use, other versions are portable.
 The operator maintains a stack of material to be filmed in a tray, the camera automatically takes one document after another for advancement through the machine.
 The camera lens sees the documents as they pass a slot.
 Film behind the lens advances exactly with the image.
 Special purpose flow cameras film both sides of documents, putting both images side by side on 16 mm film.
 These cameras are used to record cheques and betting slips.

-Microfiche camera

 All microfiche cameras are planetary with a step and repeat mechanism to advance the film after each exposure.
 The simpler versions use a dark slide loaded by the operator in a dark room; after exposure the film is individually processed, which may be by hand or using a dental X-ray processor.
 Cameras for high output are loaded with a roll of 105 mm film.
 The exposed film is developed as a roll; this is sometimes cut to individual fiche after processing or kept in roll form for duplication.